tamas6/fdp-website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
+  headline: Blossom
+  content: Blossom browser extension serves as a framework for Fair Data Protocol
+    developers and an environment for Web3 users acting as their user agent allowing Single Sign On.
+It provides complete traceless Web3 browsing and is the first user facing application of FDP.
+You can access the GitHub documentation here.
+  slug: ''
+  media:
+    image: "/uploads/2022/06/11/shubham-dhage-uxdu0gg5pqq-unsplash.jpeg"
+    alt_text: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
   headline: "<strong>Applications</strong>"
   content: <strong>Fairdrive<br></strong>Fairdrive is a dApp that leverages decentralized
     storage on Swarm.
 It consists of a typical "Drive" interface with files and folders,